-A genuine Cartier Tank should include the Cartier logo and a serial number consisting of two letters and a numeric code.
+A genuine Cartier Tank watch should include the Cartier logo and a serial number consisting of two letters and a numeric code.
 You should also see the case material and metal hallmarks, though sometimes these will not be listed.
-Most often we see models in steel, steel and 18k gold, and exclusively 18k gold, though Cartier does use platinum for select models.
+Most often we see models in steel, 18k gold and steel, and exclusively 18k gold, though Cartier does use platinum for select models.
 Authentic Cartier watches will also almost always feature a 4-digit model number.
 Using the 4-digit number, one can do further research via Google and find the ever elusive “W” number, which is Cartier’s actual reference number.
 Counterfeiters usually miss this.

 Another detail to look out for are the screws used for the caseback and bracelet.
 Generally speaking, fine Swiss watch companies use flat-head screws, and the knockoffs we see come from Asian manufacturers almost always come with Phillips head screws.
-I recently saw a fake “Ballon Bleu” come in that had a snap-back case that the illegitimate manufacturer had actually engraved screw heads onto, so from a distance, it looked like it had the flat-head screws they’re supposed to come with, but up close, you could see it was just engraving.
+I recently saw a fake “Ballon Bleu” come in that had a snap-back case that the illegitimate manufacturer had actually engraved screw heads onto — from a distance, it looked like it had the correct flat-head screws, but up close, you could see it was just engraving.

 We also check for the quality of engraving.
 Any engraving on the caseback or clasp should be deep, crisp, clear and neatly laid out, as well as actually engraved with a cutting tool.
-It’s a surefire sign of a fake if the engraving is pixelated under high magnification.
+It’s a sign of a fake if the engraving is pixelated under high magnification.
 Fakers frequently use laser engraving, which leaves a grainy, sloppy finish.
 Markings denoting material type may also be featured on the clasp.
-Pictured above to the left of the Cartier logo are an 18k common control mark and a Saint Bernard stamp, the latter stamp denoting the watch was made in Switzerland after 1995.
-To the right are Cartier maker’s marks.

 What are the major differences among Cartier’s Tank styles?

 The differences in Tank styles have to do with overall case shape, and the way the lugs are shaped.
-The Américaine is elongated, while the Divan is a shorter and elongated horizontally.
+The Américaine is elongated, while the Divan is shorter and elongated horizontally.
 The Anglaise will have a guard over the crown.
 The Louis is also rectangular but the tips of the lugs are rounded, and the crown cabochon is usually more pointed.
 Chronoreflex versions of the Tank will feature a chronograph complication.
-Finally, the Tank Solo looks a lot like the Louis but it’s got a flattened profile, not rounded.
-And the traditional Française, pictured in this post, is more of a traditional rectangular shape, but the lugs are sloped at an angle.
+Finally, the Tank Solo looks a lot like the Louis but has a flattened profile, not rounded.
+And the traditional Française is more of a traditional rectangular shape, but the lugs are sloped at an angle.